Ezidi Mirza: Siege of Baghdad

 The Ottoman troops were able to besiege Baghdad in this battle.
-During the clashes, the Yezidi troops under Ezidi Mirza were not only able to hold and defend their position, but also to advance to the camp of a Safavid commander.
+During the clashes, the Yezidi troops under Ezidi Mirza were not only successful in holding and defending their position, but also in advancing into the camp of a Safavid commander.
 The Yezidi units gained the upper advantage and killed the Safavid commander.
-After this, Ezidi Mirza and his troops advanced further, attacking the demoralized Safavid troops and killing their commander Saru Khan.
+After this, Ezidi Mirza and his troops advanced further, attacking the demoralized Safavid troops and killing their commander Saru Khan in his own tent.
 Ezidi Mirza's exploits did not go unnoticed by the Ottomans.
 The reputation and the strength of the Ezidi Mirza decreased further attacks and hostility from the neighbouring Muslims.
 The Sheikhan region in particular experienced a period of calm and security.

 Conflict with Ottomans

 After the previous exploits, Ottomans and Yezidis were able to agree on a peace treaty, which did not last long as the Ottomans launched an expedition against Yezidis in Shingal in 1640 AD.
 A few years earlier, the Yezidis of Shingal had managed to defeat the Ottoman commander Nasuh Pasha and kill over 7,000 Ottoman soldiers according to the reports of the Ottoman traveller Evliya Çelebi.
 The Yezidis controlled all trade routes in Shingal and the surrounding area, refused to submit and pay the taxes levied by the Ottomans.
-The Yezidis attacked caravans of Ottoman goods.
+The Yezidis attacked caravans of Ottoman goods on the Sinjar road.

-This led to the governor of Diyarbekir, Melek Ahmad Pasha, who was known for being hostile to Yezidis, to launch an attack on Shingal with an army of 70,000 troops.
+This led to the governor of Mosul, Melek Ahmed Pasha, who was known for being hostile to Yezidis, to launch an attack on Shingal with an army of 70,000 troops.
 He demanded the Yezidis to return the plundered goods and to pay the taxes due.
-In response, Yezidi warriors retreated to the mountains and offered resistance.
-Despite outnumbering the Yezidis, the Ottomans suffered heavy casualties before defeating the battle-hardened Ezidis in the harsh mountainous terrain.
+In response, Yezidi warriors retreated to the Sinjar Mountains and offered resistance.
+Despite outnumbering the Yezidis, the Turks suffered heavy casualties before defeating the battle-hardened Ezidis in the harsh mountainous terrain.